 Put simply, PET starts life as a resin and is, in part, a by-product of oil.
-PET resin is either spun into fibres to make fabric like materials or injected into moulds to create products like fizzy drinks bottles.
+PET resin is either spun into fibers to make fabric-like materials or injected into moulds to create products like fizzy drink bottles.

 As long ago as 1977 some bright spark worked out how to recycle PET.
 Now, it’s big business and the number of different types of products you can make from RPET is growing.

-So how does the recycling work?
 Well, you collect the bottles and compact them into bales so they are easier to move about.
 Then you subject them to a recycling process which typically involves either heat or chemicals.
-After that, you are left with varying forms of RPET – recycled polyethylene terephthalate.
+After that, you are left with varying forms of RPET-recycled polyethylene terephthalate.
 Again as with the creation of the original PET product, RPET can be re-spun or moulded into a new item.
 PET is very recyclable.